Sarlianth/fingerprint-auth/README.md

 ## Functionality

-This application is designed for implementation in the education system such as College/School, ir provides paperless solution for attendance taking.
-It also generates statistics based on attendance for individual class.
+This application is designed for implementation in the education system such as school or college, it provides paperless solution for attendance taking, as well as generating statistics based on attendance for individual classes.

-Institute has an admin that handles registrations of authorities and lectures/classes within the system, meaning administrator has to register individual teachers and students within the system and assigns them to classes.
+Institute has an admin that handles registrations of authorities and lectures/classes within the system, meaning administrator has to register individual teachers and students within the system and assign them to classes.
 Credentials are provided for individual teachers upon registration that allow for further authentication into the system.
-When registering new student, parent information is also taken to create an account for parent.
+When registering new student, parent information is also taken to create an account for parent, so they can later monitor their children attendance and provide feedback.

 Teachers use the credentials to access the attendance system using android application and take attendance for individual class.

-Parents receive credentials to registered email (e-mail address & password) upon student registration (provided that their email address was registered into system).
-Parents can access the system using credentials provided in the e-mail.
+Parents receive credentials to registered email upon student registration.
+They can access the system using credentials provided in the e-mail.
 After authentication into the system parents can add feedback and check attendance of related student.

 ## Database design